rpg600/hailo-apps-infra/hailo_apps/hailo_app_python/apps/tiling/README.md

 - `--hef-path`: Path to your custom .hef model file
 - `--post-process-so`: Path to post-processing .so file (optional, defaults to YOLO post-process)
 - `--post-function`: Post-processing function name (optional, defaults to `filter`)
+- `--labels-json`: Path to custom labels JSON file to filter/rename classes
+- `--class-filter`: Comma-separated list of class names to keep (e.g., `hornet,bee`).
+All other classes will be filtered out

 ### Default Post-Processing Parameters
 The application uses these optimized defaults for YOLO models: